Harrison-Hughes/taxonomicon/README.md

 # taxonomicon

-(hopefully) ab intuitive way to peruse the world's organisms
+(hopefully) an intuitive way to peruse the world's organisms